EmilyGoose/pybot/README.md

 Displays information about the machine running the bot

+### !uptime

+Displays information about how long the bot instance has been running

 # Setup instructions

 Place bot.py in whichever folder you want it to run in.
 Note that it creates multiple text files, so putting it in a folder would be recommended.